-Is it true that director Otto Preminger was a difficult man to work with?
+Is it true that Otto Preminger, director of “Advise & Consent,” was a difficult man to work with?

-Being a strict director to so many people, was he usually satisfied with the first take?
+Being a tough director to so many people, was he usually satisfied with the first take?

-It was not so much this one take that he was famous for, he would take very long takes.
+It was not so much this one take that he was famous for; he would do very long takes.
 He would not like to break things up into close-ups.
-It is very interesting to watch the film: if the actor was in the senate chamber and he was the main character making his speech, he would be there but you would see the people reacting to him as well.
-You would not only see the main action, but also the sub-actions that were going around.
-It is very interesting, like in the series “West Wing” when the cameras follow the people on long takes, that’s what Preminger did too.
+It is very interesting to watch the film; if the actor was in the senate chamber and he was the main character making his speech, he would be there, but you would see the people reacting to him as well.
+You would not only see the main action but also the sub-actions that were going around.
+It is very interesting, like in the series “West Wing,” when the cameras follow the people on long takes, that’s what Preminger did too.
 He was one of the very few great directors to do that.

-What made Fred Zinnemann such an august filmmaker?
+What made Fred Zinnemann in your opinion such an august filmmaker?

 Fred Zinnemann was a great director, not only because he made great films, but he also never made a bad film.
 All the great ones made at least one bad film.
-Zinnemann made none, he was really good.
+Zinnemann made none.
+He was really good.
 Remember “The Member of the Wedding” ?
 A little film, a very personal film, very touching.
 “From Here to Eternity” , a big and impressive film; “A Man for All Seasons” , a spectacle; “A Hatful of Rain” , a little film about a dope addict, what a variety and they all were from very good to magnificent.
-So I think that’s why he was so successful, everything he did was so good.
-People who knew film knew it was good because it was a Fred Zinnemann film and they would go out and see it.
+So I think that’s why he was so successful.
+Everything he did was so good.
+People who knew film knew it was good because it was a Fred Zinnemann film, and they would go out and see it.
 As a director, he was very, very quiet.
 Most of his direction was already done when he cast a person.
 He’d cast someone because he knew he had something in his own personality that would fit that role.
 And then he would encourage that.
-We had a ten day rehearsal period, we rehearsed the movie like a play.
+We had a ten-day rehearsal period; we rehearsed the movie like a play.
 Tony Franciosa had played his part on Broadway, so he was well into the part.
 Fred would let you develop the part, and when he wanted you to do something, he would come up to you quietly and say something.
-In the film, I had a scene when I was nervous and I was needing a fix, I hadn’t had my heroine fix, and during rehearsal he’d come over to me and say something quietly about smoking the cigarette.
-He said, ‘Don, don’t blow the smoke as if you were dragging, let it drift out of your nose and mouth.’
-He’d say little things like that which would help you to create the character.
+In the film, I had a scene when I was nervous—I was needing a fix, I hadn’t had my heroine fix—and during rehearsal, he’d come over to me, and say something quietly about smoking the cigarette.
+He said, ‘Don, don’t blow the smoke as if you were dragging.
+Let it drift out of your nose and mouth.’
+He’d say little things like that, which would help you to create the character.
 He was a very quiet man, a very confident man.
-You’d never see him shouting, he didn’t have to be a bully.
+You’d never see him shouting.
+He didn’t have to be a bully.
 He knew what he was doing at all times.

-When referring to actors of my generation, people often talk about the Method with Marlon Brando, Montgomery Clift, James Dean and so on.
+When referring to actors of my generation, people often talk about the Method with Marlon Brando, Montgomery Clift, James Dean, and so on.
 Stanislavsky was one of the first ones to bring the Method over to the United States.
-The Method is simply this: instead of representing the emotions of a character externally—a person who is sad, this is what he would look like and this is what he would act like with all of the external thing, the facial expressions, the movements and the physical attitudes—you actually went into your own life and you felt sad, you genuinely felt sad, and when you had to cry in a scene, you found something in your own life or in someone else’s life to bring something up that made you cry.
-So that’s it, that’s the whole Method, it’s just using your own emotions.
-Every good actor today does that too, it’s common now.
+The Method is simply this: instead of representing the emotions of a character externally—take a person who is sad, this is what he would look like, and this is what he would act like with all of the external thing, his facial expressions, the movements and the physical attitudes.
+So you actually went into your own life and you felt sad, you genuinely felt sad, and when you had to cry in a scene, you found something in your own life or in someone else’s life to bring something up that made you cry.
+So that’s it, that’s the whole Method; it’s just using your own emotions.
+Every good actor today does that too.
+It’s common now.
 So you are right, in the films that I saw in the 1930s, it was totally different.
-And when the actors back then talked, they talked like a mile a minute, it was as if they were being paid for each word they said, they all tried to get a lot of words out.
-You know, when you watch a film like “The Maltese Falcon” , one of these great classics, Yeah, there she was, I saw her on the street corner and I knew that dame was trouble [talks very fast].
+And when the actors back then talked, they talked like a mile a minute; it was as if they were being paid for each word they said.
+They all tried to get a lot of words out.
+You know, when you watch a film like “The Maltese Falcon” , one of these great classics, Yeah, there she was.
+I saw her on the street corner, and I knew that dame was trouble [talks very fast].
 There’s no reality whatsoever [laughs], so that’s the difference between those days and when I got into movies.

-What about a comparison with Daniel Day-Lewis: when he plays a part, he takes it home with him, he is also the character at home and when the film is shot, it takes him some time before he’s back in his own routine.
+What about an actor like Daniel Day-Lewis?
+When he plays a part, he takes it home with him; he is also the character at home.
+When shooting is finished, it takes him some time before he’s back in his own routine.

 Is it true what they say that the business is run by twelve-year-olds?

 When I was a youngster, even before I went to the American Academy, even in high school, I knew films.
-I went to see films and I took good film seriously.
-There are so many executives today who don’t even see many films, they don’t have the love for films.
-So a lot of them don’t know my work at all, but they also don’t know who a lot of the contemporaries were, because they don’t seem to have the interest for films that we have.
+I went to see films, and I took film seriously.
+There are so many executives today who don’t even see many films; they don’t have the love for films.
+So a lot of them don’t know my work at all, but they also don’t know who a lot of the contemporaries were because they don’t seem to have the interest for films that we have.

 That’s quite the opposite of your first boss, Mr. Zanuck?

-Oh absolutely, he loved movies, and his son Richard is a marvellous filmmaker.
+Oh absolutely, he loved movies.
+And his son Richard is a marvelous filmmaker.
 His record of films is spectacular.
 They really loved films.

-What advise would you give young people who want to become actors?
-Many years ago, Betty Grable was asked the same question in an interview and her answer was, ‘Take Fountain,’ because Fountain Avenue is the fastest way between Beverly Hills and Hollywood and back.
+What advice would you give young people who want to become actors?
+Many years ago, Betty Grable was asked the same question in an interview, and her answer was, ‘Take Fountain,’ because Fountain Avenue is the fastest way between Beverly Hills and Hollywood and back.

 Who were the actors you looked up to when you started out?

 When I was a young man, I loved John Garfield.
-It was not only as an actor, but there was something about his personality.
-He was a city kid and I was brought up on Long island, but I was identified with New York City kids.
-I loved sports, I was not by any means a delinquent, but I was a rough kid and when I was younger, I had a lot of fights.
-So the tough guy that he played with the heart of gold always appealed to me.
+It was not only as an actor but there was something about his personality.
+He was a city kid, and I was brought up on Long Island, but I was identified with New York City kids.
+I loved sports; I was not by any means a delinquent, but I was a rough kid and when I was younger, I had a lot of fights.
+So the tough guy that he played with a heart of gold always appealed to me.
 One of my favorite movies was “Body and Soul” in which he played the fighter.
-Then when I got into dramatic school, when I was 17, I saw my first French film, with Gérard Philipe.
-To me, there was no greater actor than Gérard Philipe then, because he was magnificent in anything he played, in drama like “Le diable au corps” , in comedy like “Fanfan la Tulipe” [1952, with Gina Lollobrigida], anything he did was totally believable.
-I was broken-hearted when he died; he died of the disease I had when I came back from Europe: hepatitis.
+Then, when I was seventeen, I got into drama school, and saw my first French film with Gérard Philipe.
+To me, there was no greater actor than Gérard Philipe then because he was magnificent in anything he played, in drama like “Le diable au corps” , in comedy like “Fanfan la Tulipe” [1952, with Gina Lollobrigida].
+Anything he did was totally believable; he was my God!
+I was broken-hearted when he died [in 1959, at age 39]; he died of hepatitis, a disease I had when I came back from Europe.
 I recovered, and he didn’t.
 Those two actors didn’t influence my style of acting, but they encouraged me to go on.